vkarpins/net-project/README.md

 # Social Network Project

-This is a social network project that includes both frontend and backend components.
-It is designed to provide a platform for users to connect, share posts, and interact with each other.
+This is a social network project designed to provide a platform for users to connect, share posts, and interact with each other.

 ## Technologies Used